BrittleSkittle/Intersection-Cameras/README.md

 - If camera is not loading or is very slow try `sudo apt-get remove librealsense2-dkms`
     - Next try running `realsense-viewer` and turning the streams on and off again.
 If that doesn't work click on the 3 Horizontal lines and select "hardware reset"
 - Some scripts may need to be run as sudo
-- To test corners.py script set ids to be detected to 30 or greater
+- To test corners.py script set ids to be detected to 40 or greater

+# Desired Improvements
+- Improvement of corners.py.
+It currently only records markers captured in single frame, while each fram detects different ids.
+It would be optimal to record all markers detected over a period of time.
+- Automating client.py.
+It currently uses manual user input to determine which file to send.
+It would be better to automatically detect relevant files and send them.
+- Development of a "master script" that runs all of the required steps on one of the nodes, detecting whether or not the server is running on another node.